-- They typically operate at scale on only one or two digital initiatives, with perhaps a couple of others in the pilot testing phase. - None operate at scale on the "internet of things," AI, robotic process automation (RPA), content personalization or any of the forefront initiatives. - Most have not advanced beyond the planning stage on any forefront initiatives. - Among the foundation initiatives, cybersecurity shows the most progress in the auto industry.
-Compliance and liability pressures are driving all companies in all clusters to invest here. - · Watchers are lagging in Agile and DevOps investments.
-However, our research indicates they have difficulty converting even small wins in those areas to larger initiative success. - Digital marketing is a leading customer initiative in which auto industry watchers have made significant progress.
-This is seen as a leading indicator of customer-centric initiatives to follow.
+- They typically operate at scale on only one or two digital initiatives, with perhaps a couple of others in the pilot testing phase. - None were operating at scale on the "internet of things," AI, robotic process automation (RPA), content personalization or any of the forefront initiatives. - Fewer than half had moved beyond the planning stages on any forefront initiatives. - Among the foundation initiatives, cybersecurity shows the most progress in financial services as fraud increasingly moves online.
+Compliance and liability pressures are driving all companies in all clusters to invest here. - Watchers are investing in Agile and DevOps, with success in pilots.
+However, our research indicates difficulty in converting these small wins to larger-initiative success. - Digital marketing is the sole customer initiative where financial services watchers have made significant progress.
+This is seen as a leading indicator of customercentric initiatives to follow.